bear-rsg/otter-grader-docker/README.md

 ## Packages

 Packages can be added by adding them to requirements.r (for R) and requirements.txt (for Python).
-You may need to re-force building as not clear whether Docker will consider the latest layer stale if the requirements.txt has been updated but the Dockerfile has not.